-The CSS language has been around for more than 20 years and has always been relatively easy to learn but difficult to master.
-And it's tempting to just start writing CSS for a new project, but if you don't plan ahead you can end up with large, unwieldy stylesheets which become difficult to work with.
+CSS has been around for more than 20 years and has always been relatively easy to learn but difficult to master.
+It's tempting to just start writing CSS for a new project, but if you don't plan ahead you can end up with large, unwieldy stylesheets which become difficult to work with.
 A common sign of this is having a lot of

 !important statements in stylesheets.